 Mathematical Methods in Fluid Dynamics

 Basic physical laws of continuum mechanics: laws of conservation of mass, momentum and energy.
-Theoretical study of hyperbolic conservation laws, particularly of Euler equations that describe the motion of inviscid compressible fluids.
-Numerical modelling based on the finite volume method.
-Numerical modelling of incompressible flows: Navier-Stokes equations, pressure-correction method, spectral element method.
+Theoretical study of hyperbolic equations, particularly of Euler equations that describe the motion of inviscid compressible fluids.
+Numerical modelling based on the finite volume method and discontinuous Galerkin method.
+Discontinuous Galerkin method for viscous compressible flows.
+Numerical modelling of viscous incompressible flows: pressure-correction method SIMPLE and finite element method.

 Learning outcomes of the course unit

 Students will be made familiar with basic principles of the fluid flow modelling: physical laws, the mathematical analysis of equations describing flows (Euler and Navier-Stokes equations), the choice of an appropriate method (which issues from the physical as well as from the mathematical essence of equations) and the computer implementation of proposed method (preprocessing = mesh generation, numerical solver, postprocessing = visualization of desired physical quantities).
 Students will demonstrate the acquinted knowledge by elaborating semester assignement.

 Evolution partial differential equations, functional analysis, numerical methods for partial differential equations.

 Recommended optional programme components

 M. Feistauer, J. Felcman, I. Straškraba: Mathematical and Computational Methods for Compressible Flow, Oxford University Press, Oxford, 2003 (EN)